 Therapeutic plasma exchange

 Therapeutic plasma exchange (TPE) is a procedure to separate plasma from the cellular portion of blood, discard the plasma, and then replace it with a substitute fluid (Figure 2).
 It can be accomplished either using centrifugal or membrane-based separation of the blood components.
-Centrifugal TPE is performed by withdrawing blood (from a central venous catheter), applying a centrifugal force, and filtering off the plasma; this can be performed continuously by attaching the patient directly to an automated centrifugal system using an extracorporeal circuit, or intermittently by manually removing blood from the patient placing it into the machine for processing.
+Centrifugal TPE is performed by withdrawing blood (from a central venous catheter), applying a centrifugal force, and filtering off the plasma; this can be performed continuously by attaching the patient directly to an automated centrifugal system using an extracorporeal circuit, or intermittently by manually removing blood from the patient, placing it into the machine for processing, and re-infusing this to the patient.
 Intermittent centrifugal TPE (Figure 3) can be performed with a single central venous catheter but depending on the machine used it can be more labour intensive than both continuous centrifugal and membrane TPE.
-The benefits of intermittent centrifugal TPE are that the extracorporeal circuit is not attached to the patient and there is no risk of severe haemodilution from the amount of fluid needed to prime the machine as such it can be used in smaller patients.
+The benefits of intermittent centrifugal TPE are that the extracorporeal circuit is not attached to the patient and there is no risk of severe haemodilution from the amount of fluid needed to prime the machine; as such it can be used in smaller patients.
 Membrane TPE (Figure 4) uses a circuit similar to dialysis, with the patient continually attached and blood flow occurring at all times.
+Irrespective of the method used, TPE can often be performed within 2-3 hours and at the authors institution is most often used to non-selectively remove plasma proteins (including albumin and immunoglobulins) which are then replaced using donor frozen plasma.

-As both types of TPE remove plasma proteins this can be a very useful treatment for diseases in which plasma proteins play an integral role, such as immune mediated haemolytic anaemia, acquired myasthenia gravis (a ler list is provided in Box 6) and various protein bound toxins (Box 5).
+As both types of TPE remove plasma proteins this can be a very useful treatment for diseases in which plasma proteins play an integral role, such as immune mediated haemolytic anaemia, acquired myasthenia gravis (a longer list is provided in Box 6) and various protein bound toxins (Box 5).
 The utility of the therapy is determined in part by the distribution of proteins between the vasculature and tissues.
 Some immunoglobulins (such as IgM) are almost totally retained within the vasculature (only around 20% of IgM is within the tissues) and thus TPE is extremely effective for IgM mediated disease.
 In contrast, IgG is less localized to the bloodstream (around 40-60% is present in the tissues) which may lead to a rebound period after treatment for IgG mediated diseases as immunoglobulins within the tissues redistribute into the vascular tree.
 For this reason, some diseases and intoxications may require more than one session of TPE to be effective.

 Box 6 – Select diseases in which therapeutic plasma exchange may be beneficial